 - Workers available in Domestic Violence Docket Court

 For assistance in court preparation and support, please contact us at least one month prior to the trial, or as soon as possible.

 *Note: The Domestic Violence Complainant Assistance Program does NOT make decisions for someone, provide legal advice, provide counselling, discuss details of the offence or provide assistance in cases other than domestic violence.

 - Support and advocacy for victims of intimate partner violence in collaboration with community agencies and Government of Alberta.
-This program is designed to be one point of contact for victims in criminal court.
+This program is designed to be one point of contact for victims in criminal docket court.

 - Justice Support Workers provide risk assessments, safety plans, docket court orientation, community resources, and share the wishes of victims with partners at court conferencing.
-Our workers are the voice of our clients in docket court stage which ideally leads to early case resolution.
+Our workers are the voice of our clients in criminal docket court stage which ideally leads to early case resolution.